 The 'pay multiple' is the ratio between the highest paid salary and the lowest/median average salary of the council's workforce.
 The council's highest paid employee is the Chief Executive.
-The current median salary is SCP 34 £33,444.
+The current median salary is £34,133.

-The current multiples are Lowest salary multiple is 1:10.6

-Median salary multiple is: 1:5.8
+The lowest pay multiple is 1:9.99; the median pay multiple is 1:5.82.

 This is within what is regarded as good practice for the median salary multiple as described by Will Hutton in his 2011 Fair Pay Review in the Public Sector which identified multiples at or around 8.00.
 The council has not set a target for a maximum multiple.
-The pay multiple has remained relatively unchanged from 2016/2017.
-As the Chief Executive is at the top of the pay scale, the lowest and median pay multiples are unlikely to increase.
+The lowest pay multiple has decreased from 1:10:6 in 2016/2017.

-Pay Grading
+Job Grading